rdig/es6g-init/.github/CONTRIBUTING.md

 ### New features

-Before suggesting a new feature take a look at the [roadmap](https://github.com/rdig/es6g-init#roadmap) or the issues [labeled `roadmap`](https://github.com/rdig/es6g-init/issues?utf8=%E2%9C%93&q=label%3Aroadmap%20), maybe it's already scheduled.
+Before suggesting a new feature take a look at the issues [labeled `roadmap`](https://github.com/rdig/es6g-init/issues?utf8=%E2%9C%93&q=label%3Aroadmap%20), maybe it's already scheduled.
 If it's not, [submit it](https://github.com/rdig/es6g-init/issues/new)!

 ### Manual testing